 So stay off of the fence with your tenant screening.
 Give a little room for the unknown.

-Fair Housing & The Fair Credit Reporting Act
+6 - Fair Housing & The Fair Credit Reporting Act

 Perhaps this is the most important part of this podcast.
 But I’m not going to go too deep on these as I have another podcast focused just on Fair Housing and the Fair Credit Reporting Act.

 but it also involves avoiding very expensive and time consuming legal issues.

 Which means following Fair Housing Laws and The Fair Credit Reporting Act strictly.

 There are agencies and other entities that employ people whose job it is to call, text and email landlords to actively catch them breaking these laws.
 They will contact you as a non-protected class and contact you again as a protected class.

 Just know that there are those invested in catching you breaking these laws.
 And right and wrong might not always be part of what they do.

 I’m guessing most property managers will agree that there are far more bad landlords out there than there are bad tenants.

 The comments and questions I see from landlords on blogs and forums are horrifying.

 Not once have I gone to the landlord / tenant court here in Philadelphia without thinking “man, lock that guy up!”.
-Again, I’m not going to go into this fully as I have another podcast addressing these.
+Again, I’m not going to go into this fully as I have another podcast addressing this.

 You can find easy summaries on each of these by a quick internet search.

-Do that and two things will happen:
+Do a search and two things will happen:

-The laws make complete and total sense.
+Because the laws are not common sense; but the laws make complete and total sense.